FREE CONSULTATION (314) 361-4242

 Hit and Run Defined

 A driver may flee the scene of an accident for many reasons.
-He may be unlicensed or uninsured or even guilty of driving while under the influence.
-Most often, they run to avoid facing charges, and unfortunately, over half will get away with it.
+He may be unlicensed, uninsured, or even guilty of driving while under the influence.
+They often run to avoid facing charges, and unfortunately, over half will get away with it.

 Legal Consequences for Hit-and-Run Drivers

 Under any circumstances, it is never a good idea to leave the scene of a car accident.
-The state of Missouri considers leaving an accident scene as a criminal offense and there are stiff penalties for doing so, including a suspended or revoked license and jail time.
+The state of Missouri considers leaving an accident scene a criminal offense, and there are stiff penalties for doing so, including a suspended or revoked license and jail time.
 Missouri statute states:

 The offense of leaving the scene of an accident is: